MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 {: .callout}

 #### Dependency Source
 This determines some things in set-up for what will be used to install dependencies for testing.
-This mostly has consequence for the section on Continuous Integration.
+This mostly has consequence for the section on [Continuous Integration].
 We have chosen to install dependencies from anaconda with pip fallback.
 Don't worry too much about this choice for now.

 #### Support for ReadTheDocs
 This option is to choose whether you would like files associated with the documentation hosting service [ReadTheDocs](https://readthedocs.org/).
-Choose yes for this workshop.
+Choose "yes" for this workshop.

 ### Reviewing directory contents
 Now we can examine the project layout the CookieCutter has set up for us.
 Navigate to the newly created `molecool` directory.
 You should see the following directory structure.